-3.3 JOB POSTING AND ADVERTISING
+3.3 VACANCIES AND JOB POSTING

+It is the intent of the City of Tontitown to hire and promote the most qualified applicant for all vacant positions.
 An application for employment will be accepted from anyone who wishes to apply for employment on forms provided by the city.
-Application forms are available in the City Administration Office.
+Application forms are available at the City Administration Office.
 All information provided on the application must be true and correct with the provision of false information being grounds for elimination of consideration for hiring and/or dismissal from city employment.
+Applications for full-time city employment will not be accepted from anyone under 18 years of age.

-In the event of a job opening, the position or positions open will be announced and posted on City of Tontitown Website at least ten (10) days prior to the deadline for receiving applications.
-Copies of the job announcement will be distributed to city departments and as appropriate, to public and private employment agencies, local newspapers, and other sources that might recruit applicants.
-Recruitment resources will be notified at least ten (10) days prior to the predetermined cut-off date for receiving applications.
+In the event of a job opening, the position or positions open may be announced in an appropriate fashion at the direction of the Mayor or his or her designee prior to the deadline for receiving applications.

-Applications for full-time city employment will not be accepted from anyone under eighteen (18) years of age.
-Except as otherwise provided by Arkansas law.
-The Department Head and Mayor are authorized to make the final decision with respect to hiring new employees and promoting existing employees.